Nauja/kanjidb/README.md

 is to be flexible enough to let you export all the informations you need to build your own app (database, viewer, Anki deck builder, ...) and progress in learning Japanese.
-KanjiDB also comes with a REST API allowing to retrieve those informations and built services uppon.
+KanjiDB also comes with a REST API allowing to retrieve those informations and build services uppon.

 # Install